-Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!
+Open a SoFi Checking and Savings Account and start earning up to 4.20% APY on your cash!

 Round-Up Savings Can Add Up

-For example, saving just five extra dollars a week in round-ups adds up to $260 over the course of the year.
+• Saving just five extra dollars a week in round-ups adds up to $260 over the course of the year.
 This may not sound like a lot of money to save in total, but it can provide a nice boost to augment a more intentional savings strategy.